RonNewcomb/narrative-engine/README.md

 There's no functional difference between the synonyms.
 Choose whichever reads more smoothly in context.

+### Which Choice

+Sometimes you want not whether one choice was made, but which.
+For this, [the choice] has the text of the most recent menu.

+For older choices, [the choice near ...] lets you mention any of the possible options in a menu. it'll retrieve the menu containing the option you gave, and return to you the text of which choice was made.

 ### Hidden Words with #Hashtags

 Many times the same choice will appear in different parts of the story but with identical wording.
 In order to reference the correct one you can place hidden words within the response using hashtags.
 The reader cannot see these tags but when you reference reponses with `[did]` or the like, the hidden hashtags can make it unambiguous which response you intended.